-An Ipsos Reuter's survey done among employees from 24 countries state that 26% of employees wear uniforms, 34% of them wear business/smart dress, and 40% of them wear casual attire on the job.
+An Ipsos Reuter's survey done among employees from 24 countries states that 26% of employees wear uniforms, 34% of them wear business/smart dress, and 40% of them wear casual attire on the job.
 45% of them feel that wearing casual clothes makes them more productive, and 55% of them believe that wearing prescribed workplace clothes enhances their efficiency.
 The study further reveals that 34% of the employees prefer smart dressing to work, and 26% of the total respondents said they wear a type of uniform to work.
 66% of the people surveyed expressed their opinion that their senior managers should be more appropriately dressed than the other employees.
 (Source: Reuters/Ipsos Workplace Attire Poll)

-'Corporate wear' umbrella is broad, and consists of:
+The 'Corporate wear' umbrella is broad, and consists of:

 Normal office clothing which consists of durable overalls, trousers, and shirts.